payprop/mojolicious-plugin-oauth2-server/README.md

 This library is free software; you can redistribute it and/or modify it under the same terms as Perl itself.
-If you would like to contribute documentation please raise an issue / pull request:
+If you would like to contribute documentation or file a bug report then please raise an issue / pull request:

     https://github.com/leejo/mojolicious-plugin-oauth2-server